Farouk4S/Capstone_Project/README.md

 -	A positive correlation between steps taken and calories burnt exits.
 -	Users were mostly active during lunch time from 12 pm to 2 pm, and in the evening, from 5 pm to 7 pm.
 This period is also when the most calories are burnt.

-# RECOMMENDATIONS FOR BELLABEAT MARKETING STRATEGY
+## RECOMMENDATIONS FOR BELLABEAT MARKETING STRATEGY
-In Summary, my recommendations to guide Bellabeat’s marketing strategy are:
+In Summary, my recommendations to guide Bellabeat’s marketing strategy for Time, the smart watch product are:
-- Intelligent Notifications
+- Intelligent Notifications Feature
 - #bettertogether marketing campaign
 - #TimeforWomen marketing campaign
 - Bellabeat Membership